T he breeze, blowing in from San Francisco Bay,

 She hadn't needed it, having learned all she wanted to know

-about Prue during their conversation that first night in The Manor.
+about Prue during their conversation that first night in the Halliwell Manor.

 She turned it over slowly between her fingers.
 As she looked at Dan's handwriting on the note,